 Do colors ever make you feel warmer or cooler?
 Sure they do!
 If you step into a room filled with yellows and oranges you are certain to start feeling warmer.
 Conversely, if you stepped into a room filled with blues you would start to feel much cooler.
 In this way from the relationship of warm and cool colors, we get a sense of color temperature by a visual means vs color temperature in the physical metric of hot and cold.

-In this post I will give a thorough overview of what warm and cool colors are in art and how you can use them to greatly improve your own painting!
+In this post I will give a thorough overview of what warm and cool colors are.
+What key things you need to know when looking at warm colors vs cool colors.
+And finally, how you can use both warm colors and cool colors to greatly improve your painting!

 Relativity of warm and cool colors

-However, one cannot always say that every blue is always a cool color and every red is a warm color.
+Now one cannot always say that every blue is always a cool color and every red is a warm color.
 There is a lot of relativity when it comes to color temperature.
-There can be warm blues, cool reds and warm greens.
+For example there can be warm blues, cool reds and warm greens.

 A cool color such as blue can be made warmer be getting mixed with a warm color such as red.
 While a warm color such as yellow can be made cooler by being mixed with a cool green.